readandprogress/reading.is-a.dev/_posts/Gaming/2024-04-30-pokémon-legends-z-a-looks-promising-but-I-can't-help-feeling-lukewarm-about-it.md

 date: 2024-04-30 20:00:00 -0500
 last_modified_at: 2025-03-17 19:00:00 -0500
 categories: Gaming
-tags: [ pokemon, thoughts, rpg, upcoming, visuals, artstyle, nintendo, gamefreak, thepokemoncompany]
+tags: [ pokemon, thoughts, rpg, upcoming, visuals, artstyle, nintendo, gamefreak, pokemon-company ]
 time:
 description: Back with another post, and this time about a game, if you can believe it!
 My recent posts don't really scream gamer, so let's change that!
 Let's talk about one of my favorite game series, or I guess you could say it used to be one of them.
 toc: # false | Only when you don't want a TOC.